 from the naming of his son Peter.
 Peter DEDICOTT and the two Peter COTT's were respected

 carpenters/cabinetmakers in Lacock and have been recorded in Lacock Archives as having

 done work for the Talbot estate of Lacock Abbey.
-Following the next paragraph is a link to
+We have viewed an earlier edition of

 "Lacock Unlocked" and an article headed "The Gale Family" and "LACOCK CARPENTERS